godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/godwokenkicker.md

 ### Deployer of Rollup Scripts

 This account is used by `gw-tools deploy-scripts` to deploy rollup-related scripts to layer 1.
-The account will deactivated later on.
+The account will be deactivated later on.

 The private key of the account can be found [here](https://github.com/RetricSu/godwoken-kicker/blob/compatibility-changes/accounts/rollup-scripts-deployer.key).